 Get Google’s Project Fi, plus $20 credit by using my referral link (I will also get $20 credit after you’ve been a customer for a while, so thanks!)

 One of the best investments you can make as a frequent traveler or nomad is a good VPN.
 When doing research for articles I’ve tested approximately 40 of the best VPN services, and the following are the ones I’ve found to be the best options for most people that care about a good balance between user experience, quality/speed, and price.

-Currently the one I’m using on a daily basis.
-Especially if you get their hidden deals it is a very good purchase—I’d argue the best price/quality ratio you’ll find.
+Currently, the one I’m using on a daily basis.
+Especially if you get their hidden deals it is an excellent purchase—I’d argue the best price/quality ratio you’ll find.
 I haven’t had any problems with performance, and their apps for both computers and smartphones are among the best in the industry.

 Of all the VPN providers I’ve tried, ExpressVPN is probably my favorite.
-They offer really good performance and their apps are excellent.
+They offer outstanding performance, and their apps are excellent.
 The reason I currently use NordVPN over ExpressVPN myself is simple: Price.
 But if you simply want the best product, and a few dollars extra per month is not that important to you, then ExpressVPN is the one to get.

 Top travel insurance

 This is the only travel insurance specifically designed with digital nomads, freelancers and remote workers in mind—and it shows.
 It’s easily the most affordable option for full-time travelers, and their subscription model is extremely useful.
 It’s what I personally use when traveling.

 - The World’s Best Travel Insurance for Long-Term Travelers (includes some other options as well)

 I did a lot of research when choosing which international health insurance I should get when I was no longer covered by any government programs—and MSH International surfaced as the best option in terms of price/quality, customer service, and actually treating you like a human being and not a criminal.
 Tip: You’re better off choosing at least a €750 yearly deductible.